jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 ### Experiment 1 - Iris Dataset

-We tested our implementatin with of PCA in conjunction with kmeans as follows:
+We tested our implementatin of PCA in conjunction with k-means as follows:
 1. Perform k means on the Iris dataset, which has 4 features
 2. Perform PCA on the same dataset to obtain the matrix that will allow us to project the 4D data into 2D
 3. Plot the resuling 2D features of each sample in the training data, and compare the cluser assignment with their real labels.